Nikola-Ver/Video-recording/README.md

 <img src="report\img\my.gif" width="317">
 </p>

-Also important is the simple, intuitive recording control with the ability to edit GIFs in ImagMagick.
+Also important is the simple, intuitive recording control with the ability to edit GIFs in ImageMagick.
 The program is easy to manage and install.
 Enjoy your use.